beerpwn/ctf/2020/NahamCon_CTF/web/Bomarr_Style/README.md

 ## B'omarr Style, WEB 200 pti
 #### Author: p4w

 ### TL;DR
-In this challenge we have to exploit a __kid path traversal__ vulnerability in order to be able to modify and sign our jwt-token and gain RCE via __pickle serialization__.
+In this challenge we have to exploit a __kid path traversal__ vulnerability in order to be able to modify and sign our jwt-token and gain RCE via pickle serialization.

 ### Token analysis
 * The application let us create a user and login.